new visitors parents

 What are Kamaji’s campers like?

 Kamaji is a community which values diversity.
-We work hard to ensure that Kamaji includes girls from all over the United States (and other countries, too) and of all religious, ethnic, cultural, racial and socioeconomic backgrounds.
-What better place than summer camp to learn that each person should be judged by her behavior rather than by her beliefs or her appearance!
+We work hard to ensure that Kamaji includes campers – and staff– from all over the United States (and other countries, too) and of all religious, ethnic, cultural, racial and socioeconomic backgrounds.
+What better place than summer camp to learn that each person should be judged by her behavior rather than by her beliefs or her appearance?

-Our campers are the heart-and-soul of Kamaji.
-Without them, Kamaji would simply be a physically beautiful place; with them Kamaji is a magical place — alive and enriched with and by the presence of its campers.
+Our campers are the essence of what makes Kamaji the place that it is.
+Without them, Kamaji would simply be a physically beautiful place; with them, Kamaji is a magical place.

 How can my daughter make friends at camp?